NRT-Logo"/

 Available as a Traineeship

 This qualification can be completed through a traineeship pathway.
-Please contact Nadia Louw at nadia@nbmc.nsw.edu.au or call 9970 1008 for further information.
-New entrant traineeship course cost is currently fee free.
+Please contact Mairead O’Leary at mairead@nbmc.nsw.edu.au or call 9970 1008 for further information.

-Zoom is easy to use video conferencing software with a simple set up.
-You will be able to see your trainer and classmates and interact as though you were in the same room, all from the comfort of your own home!
+Microsoft Teams is an easy-to-use video conferencing and collaboration platform with a simple setup.
+You’ll be able to see your trainer and classmates and interact just as you would in a face-to-face classroom, all from the comfort of your own home.

 To Enrol or For Further Information